DanielChendyrov/abstract-factory-demo-unity/README.md

 We are from class SE1501-NET of FPT University, subject name: PRU221m (a.k.a Advanced Unity Programming).
 Our group consist of 2 members:

-Đinh Tuấn Anh.
+* Đinh Tuấn Anh.
 Student code: HE150285.
 GitHub profile: [DanielChendyrov](https://github.com/DanielChendyrov)
-Phùng Quang Thông.
+* Phùng Quang Thông.
 Student code: HE150340.
-GitHub profile: [ThongPQHE150340](https://github.com/ThongVipPro)
+GitHub profile: [ThongVipPro](https://github.com/ThongVipPro)

-Teacher: Ngô Tùng Sơn - Email: sonnt5@fpt.edu.vn
+Teacher: Ngô Tùng Sơn - [Email](sonnt5@fpt.edu.vn)

-## Project description
+## Gameplay description

 * This is a Unity project to demonstrate how to implement the Abstract Factory Pattern in Unity.
-* The Game Scene consists of a player and emnermy.
-There are 2 types of enemy created from abstract factory design pattern(boss and creep).
+* There are 2 types of enemy created from abstract factory design pattern (Boss and Creep).
-* When the game starts we will have 1 player who can move up and down and when pressing "space" can shoot bullets to destroy enemies.
+* When the game starts player can move up and down using arrow buttons or WASD control scheme and pressing "space" can shoot bullets to destroy enemies.
-* The player can create enemies by pressing the "q" or "e" button from the keyboard.
+* The player can create portals to spawn enemies by pressing the "q" or "e" button from the keyboard.
-* In one hand, when player select "e": abstract factory will create game object and this build random slow creep and fast creep.
-* In anthor hand, player select "q" create game object, the task of this game object is the same as when the player selects "e" but this create boss.
+  * When player select "e": create a portal for Creep enemies.
+  * When player select "q": create a portal for Boss enemies.
+* Note:
-* Note: Player can create many gameobj to create enermy in screen.
+  * Player can create as many portals as they can.
-  The monsters will move in a straight line along the positive x-axis and the player need to destroy them as quickly as possible when they are spawned.
+  * Creep enemies are capsule shaped while Boss enemies are square shaped.
+Portals are circles with yellow and red color for Creep and Boss respectively.
+  * Fast enemies are colored purple while slow ones are colored blue.
+  * Bosses take more damage and are generally slower than Creeps.

+## Code Implementation

+The game has 2 families of enemies: [Boss] and [Creep], whose classes inherit from the abstract class [Enemy].
+[Enemy] class initiates enemies' attributes and return their [EnemyType].
+From each family there are 2 variants: fast and slow, both inherit from their respective family class.

+Each enemy family are created by their own factory assigned to the portal they are spawned from, namely: [CreepFactory] and [BossFactory].
+Both of them inherit from the abstract class [EnemyFactory].
+[EnemyFactory] class has 2 abstract methods: [CreateFastEnemy()] and [CreateSlowEnemy()] which are overidden in their child classes.
+Each factory counts time by calling class [Timer] and executes a random method from the 2 mentioned above after a certain interval.

 ## Project configurations